SDGforskning/sdg-strings/SDG08_query_topic_WoS.md

 This includes research on youth disengagement, early labor market integration, and various interventions (educational, policy-based, or community-driven) aimed at increasing youth participations in economic and educational systems.

-This query consists of two phrases.
-Phrase 1 adresses youth unemployment and youth not in education or training, while Phrase 2 concerns the opposite aspect of youth employment and youth education and/or training.
+This query consists of four phrases.
+Phrase 1 adresses youth not in education or training, Phrase 2 concerns youth unemployment.
+Phrase 3 and 4 reverses the logic, Phrase 3 deals with youth in education or training, while Phrase 4 concerns youth employment.

 #### Phrase 1

-The basic structure is *youth + education/training* and *unemployment + youth*
+The basic structure is *youth not in education/training*.

 ```py
 TS=